Adventure experience - motorcycle trip riding across Africa

 What kind of people earn their money by making life difficult for other people?
 Intelligent people do not work at the police.
 But it does not need intelligence to stupidly act as described.

-At 6 clock we were wakened by sirens on time and off we went at temperatures around freezing point.
+At 6 clock I was wakened up again by the police and off we went at temperatures around freezing point.

 Around noon, I noticed a strong metallic noise coming from my rear wheel.
 One of my two 6203 bearings had stopped working.
-While our stupid companion shouted "you cannot stop here," I took out the back wheel.
-Ali disappeared with it in a taxi and came back after only two hours with new wheel bearings.
-For this, again, a big THANK YOU!
+While my stupid companion shouted "you cannot stop here," I took out the back wheel to repair it.

-Slowly it went dark and again we were told "you cannot stay here" even though I, while Ali was away, had already organized a comfortable accommodation in a building nearby for us.
-They promised us we could camp for free at the closest police station.
+Slowly it went dark and again I was told "you cannot stay here" even though I had already organized a comfortable accommodation in a building nearby.
+They police promised me I could camp for free at the closest police station.
 When we arrived, there was no one knowing anything about free camping.
-We were passed around from one patrol to the other and finally offloaded in front of an expensive hotel.
-At least, we could eat in town and go to an internet cafe to skype and to copy photos.
-Because most computers there were infected with a virus, I was glad to be able to have written a protection program for my SD card and had a Linux boot CD.
+I was passed around from one patrol to the other and finally offloaded in front of an expensive hotel.
+At least, I could eat in town and go to an internet cafe to skype and to backup my photos.
+Because most computers here were infected with viruses, I was glad to be able to have written a protection program for my SD card and had a Linux boot CD.

-In the morning, Ali started to replace his clutch cable.
-Our security staff, which was waiting outside the hotel for us, protested loudly, but he continued his repairing before we went on with sirens and flashing lights.
-When we reached Luxor, suddenly no police followed us anymore.
-We enjoyed the new feeling of freedom and went on to the next campsite (GPS N25°42'41.1" E032°38'55.1").
+In the morning, my security staff, which was waiting outside the hotel for me, protested loudly, when I greeced my chain before we went on with sirens and flashing lights.
+When we reached Luxor, suddenly no police followed me anymore.
+I enjoyed the new feeling of freedom and went on to the next campsite (GPS N25°42'41.1" E032°38'55.1").

 The next day I went on a sightseeing tour, took many photos at a market place nearby and bought two double sealed wheel bearings for the rear wheel and two 6202 for the front wheel as a reserve.
-Meanwhile, Willi and Ali pulled off their half-worn street tires and mounted special offroad tires.
-Willi had surprisingly not only brought a whole tin special tire mounting paste but also a large brush with all his luggage.
+Some people pulled of their half-worn street tires to mount special offroad tires.
+They had surprisingly not only brought a whole tin special tire mounting paste but also a large brush with all their luggage.
 A little shower gel and using your fingers would have done as well ;-)

-I sold the used street tires and organized two old tins to transport more fuel for an even greater range.
-After three relaxing days in Luxor, Ali and I went on to Aswan, where we wild camped in the vicinity of the now-closed camp "Adams Rest" (GPS N24°10'15.2" E032°52'03.4").
-Willi who did not agree with Ali's dominance, still wanted to take pictures from Luxor, after he had spend the whole last days at the camping place.
-He followed later and spent the night in a fancy hotel.
+I sold their used street tires and organized two old tins to transport more fuel for an even greater range.
+After three relaxing days in Luxor, I went on to Aswan, where I wild camped in the vicinity of the now-closed camp "Adams Rest" (GPS N24°10'15.2" E032°52'03.4").

 The entry procedure within the heat of the day took ages but was rather unspectacular.
-Finally, Ali and I could leave.
-Willi took the next plane back home to Germany, when he saw there was no tarmac road through sudan.
+Finally, I could leave.

 After a relaxed but quite windy night, we decided to stay on the soft sand slopes until Dongola.
 It was much harder to go on and off the parts of the not finished road.

 On one particularly hard corrugated section, my lower steering head bearing broke, because of the strong vibrations and all the dust.
-Now I could only steer abruptly with large effort. in the evening at the end of our strength, we received permission to stay in a mosque.
-By now, we got used to the maddening howling of megaphones in the morning (GPS N19°03'30.3" E030°27'36.8").
+Now I could only steer abruptly with large effort. in the evening at the end of my strength, I received permission to stay in a mosque.
+By now, I got use to the maddening howling of megaphones in the morning (GPS N19°03'30.3" E030°27'36.8").

-After some searching in the workshop mile (GPS N15°33'41.3" E032°31'56.4"), we found a bearing with 25 mm internal centimeter, that fited into the bearing shell of my broken bike.
-We could get it changed to the required 26 mm (GPS N15°34'14.6" E032°31'33.3").
+After some searching in the workshop mile (GPS N15°33'41.3" E032°31'56.4"), I found a bearing with 25 mm size, that fited into the bearing shell of my broken bike.
+I could get it changed to the required 26 mm (GPS N15°34'14.6" E032°31'33.3").
 While I was taking photograph's of someone who removed the broken bearing with a flex of the steering head, my camera was suddenly taken by a police in civilian clothes.
 Since photography is generally not allowed in Sudan, I had to follow to the police station and was arrested.

 After a long discussion I was able to finaly make the officials understand that there is no film in my digital camera and I did not want to destroy the memory card, but was willing to format it.
 Then I was finally allowed to leave the police station.
 Unfortunately, I did not manage to restore the deleted photos in the next internetcafe.
 Luckily, I had made a backup of my photos just the day before.

-In the Ethiopian Embassy (GPS N15°34'54.6" E032°32'03.9") the following morning we got our visas within 4 hours, each for US$ 20, 2 passport photos and a copy of the carnet.
-Then we left Khartoum.
-In Gedaref, we wanted to eat lunch and caused a huge crowd, while searching for bread and fruits.
-You could feel we were coming closer to the Ethiopian border.
+In the Ethiopian Embassy (GPS N15°34'54.6" E032°32'03.9") the following morning I got my visas within 4 hours for US$ 20, 2 passport photos and a copy of the carnet.
+Then I left Khartoum.
+In Gedaref, I wanted to eat lunch and caused a huge crowd, while searching for bread and fruits.
+You could feel I was coming closer to the Ethiopian border.

-The exit from the Sudan country the next morning was totally uncomplicated.
-We almost missed the border.
-First, in an unassuming house on the roadside (GPS N12°56'33.3" E036°08'53.9") we got our passports stamped, then in another house (GPS N12°57'30.0" E036°09'01.8") they stamped our carnets.
-We did not took an insurance again.
+The departure from Sudan the next morning was totally uncomplicated.
+I almost missed the border.
+First, in an unassuming house on the roadside (GPS N12°56'33.3" E036°08'53.9") I got my passport stamped, then in another house (GPS N12°57'30.0" E036°09'01.8") they stamped my carnet.
+I did not buy any insurance again.
 An insurance in Ethiopia was specifically required, but never checked.

 On a steep section my bike did not have power anymore.
 I could hardly go faster than 40 km / h or the engine cut off.
 Luckily, after riding through a lot of Fech Fech only the air filter was blocked.

 Again and again, cattle, donkeys and goats crossed the road without worrying about traffic.
-We had to be really careful and used our breakes a lot.
+I had to be really careful and used my breakes a lot.

-On the gravel path to the Simian Mauntains, we used our petrol from Sudan.
-The gas stations which we pasted had either only diesel or did not function because of power failure.
+On the gravel path to the Simian Mauntains, I used my petrol from Sudan.
+The gas stations which I pasted had either only diesel or did not function because of power failure.

 Back in Gondar, I stopped to buy fruits at the marketplace.
 Like always I created a huge crowd of people.
 The mood tipped, as the group started to ask for 'money money money".
 I decided to disappear, protected the kill switch of my machine with my thumb from black hands who were everywhere at my stuff and tried to pull me off the bike.
 No one stepped beside as I started the engine.